 Head now completely filled with the possibilities of a rapid and gruesome death, I ventured to Canada, sans ibuprofen.

-The pains kept getting worse, and then worse after that, until finally Eve offered me industrial-strength painkillers…that did pretty much nothing.
+The pains kept getting worse, and then worse after that, until finally industrial-strength painkillers…did pretty much nothing.
 Well, nothing save for making me feel like my head was stuffed with cotton balls, anyway.

 So I called my doctor who suggested I make my way posthaste to an urgent care center for imaging.

 Now, we live in a twenty-first century world that still clings to nineteenth-century notions of borders.
 My insurance, as it turns out, is not valid in Canada.
-So we piled into a car, Eve and I, and drove across the border to Bellingham, where I explained the situation and was admitted with alacrity.
+So I piled into a car, and drove across the border to Bellingham, where I explained the situation and was admitted with alacrity.

 A short time later, I was able to mark “Get a CAT Scan While Wearing Bunny Ears” off my bucket list.